neizerth/ArkhamInvestigator/modules/chaos-odds/docs/algorithms.en.md

 **Last Index Cache:**
 - Save last used index and its probability
-- Very common: sequential accesses to the same index
+- Often sequential accesses to the same index
 - If index matches — update immediately, no checks

 **Batch Processing:**